jcomeauictx/tb-tun/HOWTO.md

 You should first know what is 6to4 tunnel(or tunnelbroker or ISATAP).

-6to4 encapsulates IPv6 package in IPv4 package.
+6to4 encapsulates IPv6 packet in IPv4 packet.
 To use 6to4, A relay server and a public IPv4 address for the client is necessary.
 By default IPv4 address 192.88.99.1 is assigned for relay server and anycasted by ISP.
 Thus the default IPv6 addressfor the client must be 2002:IPv4_addr::IPv4_addr. e.g. 2002:0B0B:0B0B::0B0B:0B0B for client IPv4 address 11.11.11.11.

 Some ISPs(like Hurricane Electric) provides tunnelbroker service.
 You can get your IPv6 address and IPv4 address of the relay server from the tunnelbroker provider or use the default one.